SilverLinings89/Waveguide/Progress.md

 That implementation is done.
 I now have to fix the error that states incompatible interface dof counts.
 This was just an error in the implementation of the test.
 The sets are compatible.

 Adding a "_" to the filename so the .pvtus are listed at the top.

+# Sunday, 29th of august (late night)

+I am considering the following: To remove all double numbering of dofs and instead of implementing complex logic to handle the constraints, instead just name them once and handle the numbering as logic.
+The numbering would be done exclusively by me in my code so I would not have to bother with library functions with weird documentation.
+This would entail:
+- Reimplementing the dof_numbering.
+This would also mean to split the implementation for the inner domain since the dof_numbering would be different on the various levels.
+- The boundary methods would now only need the dofs that aren't shared by the interior or other surfaces.
+- The matrix sparsity pattern would be more complex to handle because multiple processes would write to the same lines.

+Advantages:
+- No more constraints.
+- Lower number of dofs.
+- Simpler (more by-the-word) implementation of the numerical scheme.
+- Easier to test since all work happens in my code, not the library.

+The commit before this work was "320ebbb..9d66a7a".

+Within each datastructure, the dofs should be numbered locally, i.e. in a range [0,...,N-1] for N dofs.
+Additionally, each structure should have an IndexSet indices with indices.n_elements() = N-1.

+# Monday, 30th of august

+I have started the implementation.
+The main work should be done in the class FEDomain which will be a base type for all structures that have dofs.
+It will manage the computation of the index numbering after everything is prepared.
+Also, all the domains must now be natively able to compute their correct dof counts (owned and active).

+To simplify the implementation, I will also go ahead and add an inner_domain to every level instead of having this object only once.
+The implementation is fast enough to not have to worry about performance losses.

+# Tuesday, 31st of august

+I'm slowly grinding through the code to change the dof ownership.
+This has effects in extremely many places.